-Over thirteen years of experience, locally owned/operated, best value.
+Over fourteen years of experience, locally owned/operated, best value.

 Anne Viola-Krause grew up in the shadow of the Rocky Mountains, dreaming of a life near the sea.
 That dream came true in 2005 when she moved to Portland.
 She enjoys escaping to the tranquility of the Oregon Coast but is always appreciative for the ability to get her snow fix up at Mt Hood as well.
 She values Portland’s unique sense of community with big city offerings.

 Anne is passionate about sports, soccer in particular.
 She began playing soccer at age five and continues to play in women leagues around town.
 She appreciates that Portland is such a soccer city and is lucky enough to have a men’s and women’s pro team here.
 As fate would have it, soccer also brought Anne together with her wife in 2004, where they met at a tournament in Seattle.